 where $\Phi$ is the order parameter, $K_1$ and $K_2$ are constants.
 When $K_1\approx 0$ while $K_2\neq 0$, Lorentz invariance is present, and there exists the particle-hole symmetry, which is necessary for the observation of the Higgs mode.
 Unfortunately, in the Gross-Pitaevskii model, which is often used in describing the superfluidity, $K_1\neq 0$ and $K_2=0$, hence the particle-hole symmetry is absent.

-In recent years, the ultra-cold dilute gases became a platform to study many different physics problems because of the convenience of tuning the parameters~\cite{BECReview}.
+In recent years, the ultra-cold dilute gases became a platform for many problems because of the convenience of tuning the parameters~\cite{BECReview}.
 The particle-hole symmetry can be provided by the periodicity of the optical lattice~\cite{Varma1}.
-In the vicinity of superfluid-Mott insulating transition, the system can be described approximately by a $O(2)$ model~\cite{O2Model1,O2Model2,3DO2}, $N=2$ version of $O(N)$ model, which is essential in the study of quantum phase transitions~\cite{Sachdev,SachdevBook}.
+In the vicinity of superfluid-Mott insulating transition, the system can be described approximately by a $O(2)$ model~\cite{O2Model1,O2Model2,3DO2}, $N=2$ version of $O(N)$ model, which is important in the study of quantum phase transitions~\cite{Sachdev,SachdevBook}.
 The visibility of the Higgs mode in two dimensional $O(N)$ model has been studied~\cite{Podolsky1}.
 Evidence of the Higgs mode in the two dimensional optical lattice was found in a quantum Monte Carlo simulation of the Bose-Hubbard model in the vicinity of the superfluid-Mott insulator transition~\cite{Simulationstudy}, not long before it was observed in an experiment~\cite{2DOpticalLattice}.

-Previously, Higgs mode in 2D Bose gas has been studied in the $O(N)$ model by using the large-N expansion~\cite{Podolsky1,Podolsky2}.
-However, in the $O(2)$ model, which describes the system in the vicinity of the critical point, the large-N expansion might be inefficiently convergent because $1/N$ is not so small.
-The scalar susceptibility was proposed to observe the Higgs mode.
-It is thus an interesting question whether such phenomenon can be understood using the $O(2)$ model without employing large-N expansion, and with higher order perturbation included.
+Previously, Higgs mode in 2D Bose gas have been studied in the $O(N)$ model by using the large-N expansion~\cite{Podolsky1,Podolsky2}.
+However, in the $O(2)$ model, which describes the system in the vicinity of the critical point, the large-N expansion might be inefficient in convergence because $1/N$ is not so small.
+It is proposed to observe behavior of the Higgs mode through the scalar susceptibility.
+Thus it is an interesting question whether such phenomenon can be understood by using the $O(2)$ model, without employing large-N expansion.